Resolving Your Case Before Trial: Court Motions

 The term "sua sponte" means "of one's accord" or "voluntarily."
 A sua sponte dismissal refers to a motion for dismissal issued by the court, but not requested by either party to the lawsuit.
 Generally, a judge will order a sua sponte dismissal if he or she determines that there are problems with a trial.
 For instance, a judge may dismiss a case after realizing that the court lacks jurisdiction.

 It doesn't matter how smart or educated you are -- the law can be very confusing for anyone, and a seasoned attorney will be able to help you make sense of your options.
 Injury lawyers are trained to look for opportunities to avoid trials or weaken the opposition's arguments through pretrial motions.
-Contact a qualified lawyer for a free claim evaluation before making such important legal decisions.
+Contact a local personal injury attorney today to get professional help with your case.